 This stance led to his own martyrdom on March 24, 1980.
-As he was celebrating the evening Mass in the chapel of the Hospital de la Divina Providencia, where he lived, a government-hired hit man shot him, at the time of the Offertory Prayer.
+As he was celebrating the evening Mass in the chapel of the Hospital de la Divina Providencia, where he lived, a government-hired hit man shot him, at the time of the Offertory.

 Chapel where Mons.
 Romero was killed.
-He was standing behind the altar reciting the Offertory Prayer.
+He was standing behind the altar just before the preparation of the gifts.